 Pinterest is a treasure trove of healthy recipes (you know, when you’re not busy finding them on Well+Good).
 From weeknight-saving easy dinner recipes to advanced ideas, like cooking with adaptogens, it’s a goldmine of discovering new meals and ingredients to cook with.
 One that’s currently taking over: shiitake mushrooms.

-These mushrooms have been part of healthy eaters’ plates for decades, but searches for shiitake mushrooms on Pinterest are up a whopping 1,654 percent from last year, according to a recent Pinterest report.
+These mushrooms have been part of healthy eaters’ plates for decades, but searches for shiitake mushrooms on Pinterest went up a whopping 1,654 percent in 2020 from 2019, according to a Pinterest report.
 Considering the fungus’s health benefits include boosting immunity thanks to its high concentration of antioxidants, it’s no wonder the ‘shroom is so popular right now.
 If you’re intrigued by shiitake mushrooms but aren’t sure what to do with them, the seven recipes included here are a good starter pack.

 Scroll down for 7 ways to cook with shiitake mushrooms.